weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 ```

 :::note
 Using these features requires more resources.
-The additional inverted indices must be created and maintained for the lifetime of the collection.
+The additional inverted indexes must be created and maintained for the lifetime of the collection.
 :::

 ### `vectorizer`